csmatyi/covid_wgks_analysis/README.md

 This repository contains several scripts, WGKS databases and test data to generate WGKS databases and also match WGKS to databases.
 In the following, several steps are described in the following:

 I. Generation of WGKS
 In order to generate a WGKS from a covid WGS, you can use either one of two Python k-mer analysis scripts.
-One, kmer_analysis.py anakyzes all k-mers, whereas kmer_analysis_mm.py analyzes all k-mers with up to [k/2] mutations.
+One, kmer_analysis_km.py analyzes all k-mers, with up to [k/2] mutations.
 These scripts were written in Python3.

 For an overview of the WGKS pipeline, read the paper by Cserhati et al., 2019 at https://pubmed.ncbi.nlm.nih.gov/31827584/

-You can run the scripts in this manner:
+You can run the scripts in this manner (scripts are in the scripts directory):

 A. k-mers without mismatches:
 python3 kmer_analysis_km.py -i <input WGS> -o <output file name> -k <length of k-mer> -m 0 -s <species name>

-  Note: -k is an integer value, the species name must be a single string, i.e. "Homo_sapiens", and the input file must be in fasta format
+  Note: -k is an integer value, the species name must be a single string, i.e. "Homo_sapiens", and the input file must be in fasta format. -m is set to 0.
-  Example output:

   Sample output:

-  head -6 ../../k6/MT012098.1.fasta.k6
+  head -6 MT012098.1.fasta.k6
 #Species        No. chr.
 Genome length   A%      C%      G%      T%
 #SARS-CoV-2_human_IND_29_2020   1       29854   0.2986199504254036      0.18389495544985596     0.19628860454210492     0.32119648958263547
 #Motif  Observed        Expected        Score